Homestead narrowly beats Carroll for boys sectional swim title

 The Chargers won the first three events of the meet as well as the last three, but Homestead claimed victory in four of five events in the middle, starting with the 50-yard freestyle and concluding with the 200 free relay.

 Spartans junior Owen Lindsay won two events, the 50 free in 21.14 and the 100 butterfly in 50.23.
-His senior teammate Joseph Hammes was close behind in the 50 free in a time of 21.22, and will join him at next weekend's state finals at the IU Natatorium on the IUPUI campus in Indianapolis as he beat the automatic state qualifying team of 21.26.
+His senior teammate Joseph Hammes was close behind in the 50 free in 21.22 and will join him at next weekend’s state finals at IUPUI as he beat the automatic state qualifying time of 21.26.

 Homestead freshman Hayden Lynam won the 100 free in 46.31, but that was just one of several big performances for Spartans youngsters.
 Lynam and another Homestead freshman, Logan Poswinski, finished second and third in the 200 IM, each swimming state qualifying times.
 Freshmen Everett Loney and Grant Hibiske were third and fourth, respectively, in the 100 fly.
 In the 100 backstroke, freshman Benjamin Lopez was second, sophomore Colin Walrond was third and freshman Jackson Pyle was fourth.
 Hibiske and Poswinski were second and third, respectively, in the 100 breaststroke, and senior Austin McGrogan was fourth.